isaacmg/fb_scraper/readme.md

 scrape_posts_from_last_scrape(group_id)
 scrape_comments_from_last_scrape(group_id)
 ```
-3. If you choose the first function (i.e 0) it will attempt to use Kafka to message scraping results in realtime AND write to the CSV.
-If you do not have Kafka use 1 instead and it will just generate the CSV.
+3. Note that our messaging system using Kafka is very experimental and there are currently no tests so use at your own risk.

-4. Currently the bulk of the processing is being done from the Examining data using Spark.ipynb notebook.
-You can open the notebook and specify the name of your CSV (we are working on automating this).
+4. Currently the majority of examples are contained in the Examining data using Spark.ipynb notebook.
+You can open the notebook and specify the name of your CSV.

 5. Run through the notebook and make any changes/additions you want.
 We are currently working on adding an additional notebook (i.e. Streaming Data using Kafka + Spark Streaming.ipynb) which will include the use of Kafka and Spark streaming, however this is still very raw.
 ### Scrape away!